 - Improve nutritional value for food sustainability using microalgal technology £13.2 k (2019)

-- Improvement of crop yield by manipulating N mineralization with surface oxygen nanobubbles in organic agriculture (NTU-JAAS joint postdoc research project)
+- Improvement of crop yield by manipulating N mineralization with surface oxygen nanobubbles in organic agriculture (NTU-JAAS joint postdoctoral research project.

-- Microalgae: a promising method toward water and food security by recovering phosphorus from wastewater to crops (NTU-JAAS joint postdoc research project)
+- Microalgae: a promising method toward water and food security by recovering phosphorus from wastewater to crops (NTU-JAAS joint postdoctoral research project).

-We have a number of facilities available at the centre to enable us to further our research insight, these include:
+We have a number of facilities available at the centre to enable us to further our research insights, these include:

 - Ion Chromatography